avikaml/MyBot/readme.md

 Sept.
 2024: This is a project I made in summer of 2023 after my first year of SE studies.
 It no longer works due to several reasons but i plan on fixing it in the future.
-The biggest part of this bot is the LastFM integration - check the relevant Cog to see :)
+The biggest part of this bot is the LastFM integration - check the relevant Cog to see more :)

 The following is from august 2023:

 This is a bot that I'm making for fun that works on discord servers!

-At the moment, the deafult bot command prefix is '!'
+At the moment, the default bot command prefix is '!'
 Please make sure the bot is online before adding it your server.

 Current Features: